Stannington Sanatorium: Development

 When the sanatorium first opened in 1907 it contained only 50 beds but high demand and generous donations soon saw it expand with many new wards and additional facilities added over the coming years.
 Stannington was the first TB sanatorium to open in the UK that was dedicated purely to the treatment of children.
 At this time, while national death rates from TB were still fairly high Stannington maintained comparatively low death rates.
 By 1928 the hospital had the capacity to treat 310 children and this was the maximum capacity the sanatorium was ever to reach.

 The sanitorium witnessed a great number of important changes in the treatment of tuberculosis as well as significant social changes.
 For example, the introduction of Streptomycin in 1947 revolutionised treatment for some.
 The National Health Service took over the responsibility of the sanatorium in 1948 and it continued its work dedicated to the treatment of tuberculous children up until 1953 whereupon it became a general children's hospital.
 With the introduction of effective antibiotic treatments in 1947 and an array of other public health measures, tuberculosis had now begun to steadily decline, however, even after this date it continued to take in tuberculosis patients.
 It continued its operations as an NHS children's hospital until 1984 when it was closed completely.
 Many of the historic medical records were recovered when the hospital closed.

+Records

+In August 2013 Northumberland Archives was awarded a Research Resources in Medical History Award of £77,717 from The Wellcome Trust to catalogue and part digitise records of Stannington Sanatorium.
+In the same year 120 linear feet of records of the Sanatorium were deposited with Northumberland Archives.
+The bulk of these records are patient records but included in the deposit were c.15,000 radiographic plates for the period 1937-1952.
+These records were fully digitised in 2015, with a series of pages with personal details redacted turned into a touring exhibition and published online in a virtual exhibition, which is still available to view.
+Northumberland Archives also wrote a series of blogs about the project, some of which look into the lives of the patients, the treatments, and activities at Stannington Sanatorium.